Lucas04-nhr/HUST-China_2024/wiki/protocol.md

 #### Thin-layer chromatography (TLC) of rhamnolipid

 1. Prepare the plate: Dissolve 0.5 g of carboxymethyl cellulose sodium (CMC-Na) in 100 mL of water, heat to boiling to dissolve, mix with the adsorbent silica gel at a ratio of 1:3 and grind evenly, then spread the gel on a glass plate, then shake it evenly.
-Dry the gel in the dark, and then place it in an oven at 105°C for about 30 minutes, then cool the plate and set aside.
+Dry the gel in the dark, and then place it in an oven at 105 °C for about 30 minutes, then cool the plate and set aside.
 2. Spotting samples: Take the sample to be tested, and use a micro-syringe to draw a certain amount of sample, gently touch it to the TLC plate to allow the sample to be absorbed automatically (ensuring the spot diameter does not exceed 3 mm).
 You can spot multiple times, and blow away any residual solvent with a wash ball before each new spot.
 There must be a spacing of 15 mm between two spots to avoid interference.
 3. expansion: Choose an appropriate glass specimen tank based on the size of the TLC plate, and prepare the developing solvent (make sure the ratio of the developing solvent is: methanol : water : acetic acid = 65:15:12:1).
 Seal the glass specimen tank for 10-15 minutes to saturate the developing solvent, then place the TLC plate at an angle to immerse it for development, allowing the solvent to move up the TLC plate.
 4. Visualization: After expansion, remove the TLC plate and let it dry.
 Spray the TLC plate with a visualizing reagent and heat for 2 min to develop the color that could indicate the presence of carbohydrate compounds.
 The visualizing reagent is 2 g of anthrone dissolved in 1 L of 80% sulfuric acid.
 Place a small amount of iodine crystals in a sealed container to saturate the air with iodine vapor, then place the TLC plate inside for a few minutes.
 We can see the color development which indicates the presence of lipid compounds.